komalmatharu/programming-assignments/README.md

 The programming assignments in this repository are a collection of Python assignments to showcase my capabilities with the programming language.

-Programming Assignment 1:
+**Programming Assignment 1:**

 Coding the provided pattern displays proficiency in using nested loops, pattern recognition, mathematical logic, logical thinking, knowledge of basic Python syntax, problem-solving, and visualization skills to systematically generate the University of Arizona logo.

-Programming Assignment 2:
+**Programming Assignment 2:**

-This code utilizes a graphical library (e.g., DrawingPanel) and understanding its functions to draw various shapes, including rectangles, ovals, lines, and arcs to create a turtle graphic.
+This code utilizes a graphical library (e.g., DrawingPanel) and displays an understanding its functions to draw various shapes, including rectangles, ovals, lines, and arcs to create a turtle graphic.

-Programming Assignment 3:
+**Programming Assignment 3:**

 The 'gibberish' function in the provided code reads the content of the file "english_text.txt" and applies specific rules to transform the text.
 The transformation rules are as follows:

   1. If the character is a lowercase vowel (a, e, i, o, u), "egg" is added before that vowel in the result string.